naveensilver/Kubernetes/AuthN&AuthZ.md

 2. **API Server Role**: The Kubernetes API server is responsible for handling authentication.
 It checks incoming requests against the configured authentication mechanisms.

-3. **Success or Failure**: If authentication is successful, the API server associates the request with the authenticated user.
+3. **Success or Failure**: If authentication is successful, the API server associates the request with the authenticated user, typically resulting in an HTTP response with status code **200 OK**.
 If it fails, the request is denied, typically resulting in an HTTP response with status code **401 Unauthorized**.

 ### Authorization (AuthZ)